History of Roman and Byzantine domes: Late Republic and early Imperial period

-Varro's book on agriculture describes an aviary with a wooden dome decorated with the eight winds that is compared by analogy to the eight winds depicted on the Tower of the Winds, which was built in Athens at about the same time.
+Varro's book on agriculture describes an aviary (Varro's Aviary) with a wooden dome decorated with the eight winds that is compared by analogy to the eight winds depicted on the Tower of the Winds, which was built in Athens at about the same time.
 This aviary with its wooden dome may represent a fully developed type.
 Wooden domes in general would have allowed for very wide spans.
 Their earlier use may have inspired the development and introduction of large stone domes of previously unprecedented size.
 Complex wooden forms were necessary for dome centering and support during construction, and they seem to have eventually become more efficient and standardized over time.
+The "so-called tomb of Ummidia" is a domed Greek cross structure dated to either the 1st century BC or the 1st century AD.
+The hemispherical dome was made from large stone ashlar blocks pierced by four holes with shafts extending diagonally up to the outside surface.

 Domes reached monumental size in the Roman Imperial period.
 Although imprints of the formwork itself have not survived, deformations from the ideal of up to 22 cm at the so-called "Temple of Mercury" in Baiae suggest a centering of eight radiating frames, with horizontal connectors supporting radial formwork for the shallow dome.
-The building, actually a concrete frigidarium pool for a bathhouse, dates to either the late Roman Republic, or the reign of the first emperor Augustus (27 BC – 14 AD), making it the first large Roman dome.
+The building, actually a concrete frigidarium pool for a bath, dates to either the late Roman Republic, or the reign of the first emperor Augustus (27 BC – 14 AD), making it the first large Roman dome.
 There are five openings in the dome: a circular oculus and four square skylights.
 The dome has a span of 21.5 m and is the largest known dome built before that of the Pantheon.
 It is also the earliest preserved concrete dome.